Pardon of January 6 United States Capitol attack defendants: Organizers

+Case dismissed in Trump's second term

+In December 2021, Trump-appointed United States district judge Timothy J. Kelly refused to dismiss an indictment against four members of the Proud Boys who were charged with conspiracy in the 2021 United States Capitol attack.
+On May 4, 2023, four of the five defendants in that case, Enrique Tarrio, Joseph Biggs, Ethan Nordean and Zachary Rehl, were convicted of seditious conspiracy and conspiracy to obstruct an official proceeding, while the other defendant, Dominic Pezzola, was acquitted of seditious conspiracy.
+Kelly declared a mistrial for Pezzola's obstruction count as the jury deadlocked on the charge.
+In July 2026, Kelly dismissed the case against Nordean, Biggs, Rehl and Pezzola under protest, saying he was obliged by precedent to grant the Justice Department's motion to dismiss.

 Analysis

-Trump's grant of clemency was described by counterterrorism researchers as encouraging future political violence, and Trump later suggested the Proud Boys and Oath Keepers may have a place in the political conversation.
+Trump's grant of clemency was described by then-Attorney General Merrick Garland as encouraging future political violence, and Trump later suggested the Proud Boys and Oath Keepers may have a place in the political conversation.

 Employees in the Justice Department and legal scholars called the pardons an unprecedented and dangerous use of the pardon that created a mockery of federal law enforcement, their work, and the US justice system.
-An anonymous senior official in the Justice Department described the pardons as an act of personal retribution which gave a "green light" to political violence and indicated approval of the January 6 attacks.
+An anonymous senior official in the Justice Department called the pardons an act of personal retribution that gave a "green light" to political violence and indicated approval of the January 6 attacks.

-US District Judge Royce Lamberth, who was appointed by Ronald Reagan, stated during a case on 25 January 2025 that during his time on the bench, he could never recall "such meritless justifications of criminal activity".
-Randall Eliason, a former federal prosecutor and professor at George Washington University Law School called the pardons an abuse of power by Trump, and it signaled that if they commit crimes on Trump's behalf there would be no accountability.
-Bruce Ackerman, a law and political science professor at Yale Law School echoed the sentiment calling the action, "..a president pardoning his allies for their participation in a violent coup d'etat".
+US District Judge Royce Lamberth, who was appointed by Ronald Reagan, said during a case on January 25, 2025, that during his time on the bench, he could never recall "such meritless justifications of criminal activity".
+Randall Eliason, a former federal prosecutor and professor at George Washington University Law School, called the pardons an abuse of power by Trump, and said they signaled that crimes committed on Trump's behalf would not be punished.
+Bruce Ackerman, a law and political science professor at Yale Law School, echoed that sentiment, calling the action "a president pardoning his allies for their participation in a violent coup d'etat".

 Many of the pardoned rioters had prior convictions and outstanding charges for rape, child sexual exploitation, domestic violence, manslaughter, drug trafficking, and other crimes.
 The Justice Department has made the argument, albeit somewhat inconsistently, that Trump's pardons may extend to cases involving weapons or other crimes uncovered in January 6-related searches.